- About Extension

 - Work with schools and community gardens

-2014 Columbia County Master Gardener Training - registration is closed - held in Vernonia
+2015 Columbia County Master Gardener Training - registration has not opened yet - held in St. Helens

 To register for the training you would fill out the Columbia County Master Gardener Application, mail to our office along with the class fee.
 Once you have registered we will send you a packet of OSU forms to be read, signed and returned to us on before the class.
 These forms are required to become a Columbia County Master Gardener.
 For more details, please read the Information letter.

 The packet of OSU forms include: